-In cases where the board of the offeree company does not wish to participate in the preparation of the offer document, the offeree company's auditors may not participate in the examination.
-In this is the case, information about this must be disclosed in the offer document.
-The second paragraph states that if the offeror offers consideration consisting wholly or partly of shares or equity-related securities issued by the offeror, the offeror's auditors must examine the offer document and issue a report relating to the offeror's historical financial information and, where applicable, the financial statements for the potential merged operations (the pro forma financial statements).
+If the offeror offers consideration consisting wholly or partly of shares or equityrelated securities issued by the offeror, the offeror's auditors must examine the offer document and issue a report relating to the offeror's historical financial information and, where applicable, the financial statements for the potential merged operations (the pro forma financial statements).

-The Appendix states that the auditor's examination reportsreport must be reproduced in the offer document.
+The Appendix states that the auditor's examination report must be reproduced in the offer document.

-The auditor is not required to examine information regarding the offeree company
+The auditor is not required to examine information regarding the offeree company.